Topological feature selection for time series data: Applications

+We apply Algorithm~\ref{alg:stochastic-path} to optimize for the sum of the two longest lifetimes in the persistence diagram, using $1000$ steps with initial learning rate $\eta_0\approx 3\times 10^{-5}$, decay factor $d= 10^{-3}$, and gradient-noise scale $\sigma\approx 3.6$.
+Again $\sigma$ is chosen to be one tenth of the norm of the projected subgradient at the barycenter.
+With these choices the step length is $10^{-3}$ at the first iterate and decays to about half that value over the course of the descent.
+After performing $100$ trials, we average the resulting paths through the geometric $71$-simplex (Figure~\ref{fig:neuron_path}).
+The mean sample covariance is approximately $3.3\times 10^{-6}$.
+The covariance matrix is displayed in Figure~\ref{fig:bio_covariance}.

-We find that $24$ of the $72$ neurons have a sample mean score greater than $10^{-3}$.
+We find that $19$ of the $72$ neurons have a sample mean score greater than $10^{-3}$.
 These scores are plotted in Figure~\ref{fig:final_scores}.
 The most-highly scored neurons align with biologically significant components of the \emph{C.\thinspace elegans} nervous system, particularly those involved in sensory integration, motor control, and behavioral modulation.
 The top-scored neuron, RIBL, is a head interneuron known to integrate inputs from various sensory modalities and to contribute to locomotor regulation.
 Its prominent score suggests a central role in coordinating behavioral responses to environmental stimuli.
 Also highly ranked is ASEL, a chemosensory neuron specialized in detecting sodium ions, directly related to the periodic chemical stimulus used in the experiment.
 Several motor-related neurons score highly, including SMDVR, SMDVL, SMDDR, SMDDL, which are involved in head movement and posture, as well as VA1 and VB2, which belong to motor neuron classes responsible for backward and forward locomotion, respectively.
-The appearance of interneurons such as RIML, RIFL, and RICL, which participate in motor coordination and neuromodulatory pathways, indicates that the method selects not only sensory inputs but also downstream neurons involved in generating context-dependent behavior.
+The appearance of interneurons such as RIML, RIFL, and RIFR, which participate in motor coordination and neuromodulatory pathways, indicates that the method selects not only sensory inputs but also downstream neurons involved in generating context-dependent behavior.

-We also note that among the neurons with the highest score variance across the noise-perturbed runs, we observe a predominance of left/right pairs such as SMDVL/SMDVR, SMDDL/SMDDR, and AVAL/AVAR.
+We also note that among the neurons with the highest score across the runs we observe many left/right pairs such as SMDVL/SMDVR, RIFL/RIFR, SMDDL/SMDDR, and AVAL/AVAR.
 These neurons exhibit strongly correlated activity patterns, reflecting their anatomical symmetry and shared functional roles in motor control and sensory processing.
-Thus, this variance may be explained by the fact that their coordinated activity leads to similar contributions to the topological structure, so small perturbations in the data can shift the score between them.
+Thus, this may be explained by the fact that their coordinated activity leads to similar contributions to the topological structure.